 There are five different Bluetooth experience icons, which are listed below:

-print - The print icon means that you can print wirelessly from the device via Bluetooth.
+- Print - The print icon means that you can print wirelessly from the device via Bluetooth.
 For example, you can send a file to a printer from a cell phone.

-input - The input icon means that you can wirelessly control and input data to a Bluetooth-enabled device.
+- Input - The input icon means that you can wirelessly control and input data to a Bluetooth-enabled device.
 For example, you can connect a keyboard to your computer.

-headset - The headset icon means that you can talk on your phone while keeping your hands free.
+- Headset - The headset icon means that you can talk on your phone while keeping your hands free.
 For example, you can participate in a conference call at work while keeping your hands free to take notes or type on the computer.

-music - The music icon means that you can listen to music wirelessly.
+- Music - The music icon means that you can listen to music wirelessly.
 For example, you can listen to your mp3 player through your headset.

 Setting up a Bluetooth Device

-- discoverable mode - Allows a Bluetooth device to broadcast a signal so that it can be detected by other nearby Bluetooth devices.
+- Discoverable mode - Allows a Bluetooth device to broadcast a signal so that it can be detected by other nearby Bluetooth devices.

-- searching - The process by which one Bluetooth device attempts to locate another Bluetooth device that is broadcasting a signal in the discoverable mode.
+- Searching - The process by which one Bluetooth device attempts to locate another Bluetooth device that is broadcasting a signal in the discoverable mode.

-- pairing - The process by which two Bluetooth-enabled devices use a passkey to establish a link between them for the first time.
+- Pairing - The process by which two Bluetooth-enabled devices use a passkey to establish a link between them for the first time.

-- passkey - A passkey, sometimes called a passcode or pairing code, is a series of unique numbers that allow two Bluetooth-enabled devices to communicate with each other in a secure manner.
+- Passkey - A passkey, sometimes called a passcode or pairing code, is a series of unique numbers that allow two Bluetooth-enabled devices to communicate with each other in a secure manner.

-To set up a new Bluetooth-enabled device on your notebook computer, you must make the new device discoverable, search for the new device from your notebook, and then pair the notebook with the new device using a passkey.
-After pairing the Bluetooth device with the notebook computer, be sure that you go back and deselect discovery mode so that your notebook cannot be seen by nearby Bluetooth devices.
+To set up a new Bluetooth-enabled device on your computer, you must make the new device discoverable, search for the new device from your computer, and then pair the computer with the new device.
+Some devices require using a passkey to establish a connection, others do not.
+After pairing the Bluetooth device with the computer, be sure that you go back and deselect discovery mode so that your computer cannot be seen by nearby Bluetooth devices.